JanJeronimus/Arduino_LedShield/README.md

 3) Placing jumpers between
  GND and Dx and between Led and VCC    => LED connected to Arduino pin and VCC

-Using one jumper and a dupont wire the LED can also be connected to any other Arduino pin.
+Using a Dupont wire the LED can be connected also to any other Arduino pin.

 ![Schematic](/schematic/ArduinoD2-D9_tester.png)